 A plan of study is a listing of course work the student intends to take for completion of the degree and an estimated time schedule.
-The student must develop the plan with his/her adviser and advisory committee.
-The Graduate College requires MFA students to file a plan of study with the Graduate College before completing the 17th hour of graduate credit.
+The student must develop the plan with his/her advisor and advisory committee.
+The Graduate College requires MFA students to file a plan of study with the Graduate College by the end of the second semester of full-time enrollment - summer sessions excluded.

-Planning Meeting: Prior to completing the 17th hour of graduate study, students must schedule a meeting with their advisory committee.
+Planning Meeting: Prior to completing the second semester of full-time enrollment (summer sessions excluded) students must schedule a meeting with their advisory committee.
 During that meeting, the student and advisory committee will discuss the student's preparation, professional goals, and plans for graduate study.
 The student and committee should agree upon